FullByte/FullByte.github.io/docs/snippet/adb.md

 - Enable dev mode on phone
 - active USB Debugging

+## Recovery Mode

+1. Power off the phone
+2. Hold the Power button + the Vol Down button to boot into the Bootloader
+3. Select Recovery Mode and press the Power button
+4. If you are trying to get into recovery mode, and see an android on his back with No Command, then press and hold Power, then tap Volume Up once, then release Power.
+This will display the Recovery Mode Menu

 ## Delete an app on your android phone

 Run these commands to delete the app <package name>.